info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/core_services.md

 **Amazon Aurora:** Fully managed by RDS; no administration or provisioning necessary, relational databse, MySQL, and PostgreSQL compatible, no servers to provision or manage

-**Amazon Redshift:** Fully managed, petabyte-scale data warehouse service, fast, cheap stores extremely large amounts of data collected from a wide ranges of source to analyze
+**Amazon Redshift:** The most popular and fastest cloud data warehouse.
+Fully managed, petabyte-scale data warehouse service, fast, cheap stores extremely large amounts of data collected from a wide ranges of source to analyze